carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

-The tuning of the choice between Load Address (LA) and addition in SystemZISelDAGToDAG.cpp is suspect.
+The tuning of the choice between LOAD ADDRESS (LA) and addition in SystemZISelDAGToDAG.cpp is suspect.
 It should be tweaked based on performance measurements.

+--

+We don't support tail calls at present.

+--

+We don't support prefetching yet.

 --